k9pranav/CSC207-Project1/README.md

 ### List of Technical Problems that we might face:
   1) Getting the API itself to work
   2) Re-formatting project to Exam, Assignment and Quiz types
-  3) Managing the access levels for the two types of users: Students and Professors
+  3) Managing the access levels for the two types of users: Students and Admins

 ### Project Blueprint